-They take your hidden MMR from normal matches and use it as starting point, so they don’t just match you randomly in ranked matches.
+They take your hidden MMR from normal matches and use it as a starting point, so they don’t just match you randomly in ranked matches.
 Also, as soon as you play your first ranked match, your normal and ranked MMR are split and completely separated.
-From that moment onward, both MMR (Normal and Ranked) are calculated separately basing on games (normal + ranked) you play.
+From that moment onward, both MMR (Normal and Ranked) are calculated separately based on games (normal + ranked) you play.

 This procedure is explained in further detail and with examples in this post.

 How do I Increase my Dota 2 MMR Ranking?

 For image proof that no increase in MMR after a win in ranked match see images below.

-You mentioned Uncertainty in above point, What is it?
+You mentioned Uncertainty in the above point, What is it?

 Uncertainty is the standard deviation of a player’s Dota 2 MMR ranking.
 Let’s see what role it plays according to Dota 2 Wiki.